AminudinMurad/my-files-pro/README.md

 ## License

 MY Files PRO is free software released under the GNU General Public License v3.0 or later.
 See [`LICENSE`](LICENSE).
-You are free to use, study, modify, and redistribute the software, subject to the terms of that license.
+You are free to use, study, modify, and redistribute the software — including commercially — provided that any distributed copies or derivative works remain under the GPL, retain the original copyright and license notices, and make their source code available.